Video Tutorials for Using

 You can add a new section by navigating to your Book Organization Page.
 Under the Organize Page in the menu bar, select Add Part.
 After you’ve established a new section, you can easily add chapters to it by selecting Add Chapter.

 Within a chapter, the visual editor is the default editor.
-It is a WYSIWYG (What You See Is What You Get) interface that enables you to see formatting and styling as they are being applied.
+It features a simple interface that enables you to see formatting and styling as they are being applied.
 The interface features a toolbar at the top of the editor, offering a range of options and functions.

 You can view your created chapter with either the “View chapter” or the “Preview” option.